United States Constabulary: Uniforms

 The uniform of the Constabulary trooper was designed both to make him easily recognizable and to distinguish him as a member of an elite force.
 The "Lightning Bolt" shoulder patch consisting of a circular yellow shoulder patch with the border of the patch and the letter "C" in the middle being in blue.
 A red lightning bolt appeared diagonally angled downward from right to left in the center of the "C".
 The yellow, blue, and red combined the colors of the cavalry, infantry, and artillery.
 Their motto was "Mobility, Vigilance, Justice."
 To make the troops more distinctive they were given US Cavalry bright golden yellow scarves, combat boots with a smooth outer surface designed to be spit shined, and helmet liners bearing the Constabulary insignia and yellow and blue stripes.
-One ex-member of the force remembered being called a "circle C cowboy" by soldiers from American regular army units.
+The troopers were called the "circle C cowboys" by other U.S. Army units.

-Creation

 To create a high morale in the Constabulary as quickly as possible, elements of the 1st and 4th Armored Divisions and certain cavalry groups were assigned to form the basis for the new organization.
 The units converted into Constabulary squadrons and regiments included armored infantry, field artillery, tank, tank destroyer, antiaircraft battalions, and cavalry squadrons.

-The Constabulary was also called the Circle C Cowboys because they had approximately 300 horses on duty in Berlin, the U.S. Zone of Germany, and Austria, with two veterinarians to treat them.
+The Constabulary used horses for remote patrols and off-road conditions such as mountain areas.
+These were the last use of horse outside of the United States.